zerothebahdman/docker/README.md

 ## Creating a DOCKER file

-_Create a cutom docker image -_
-A image should contain all the things your application needs to run
+_Create a cutom docker image A image should contain all the things your application needs to run_

 - First create a docker file ```touch Dockerfile``` inside the project you want to dockerize then.
 Inside this file specify
   - `FROM` => The ```FROM``` instruction initializes a new build stage and sets the Base Image for subsequent instructions.
 As such, a valid Dockerfile must start with a ```FROM``` instruction.
 The image can be any valid image – it is especially easy to start by pulling an image from the Public Repositories. for instance use the nodejs offical docker image `node:latest`